simoncowen88/dogeconf-19/talk/04-compiler-inline.md

 &nbsp;

-But ah-ha you think, this will allocate a closure every time!
+But this will allocate a closure.

+--

-So you force a closure to be allocated once up-front.
+So you force a closure to be allocated up-front.

+--

 ```fsharp
 let folder = id <| fun a b -> a + b